 In addition to DUI charges, Georgia law allows punitive damages to be brought against the defendant as an additional form of punishment in the civil arena.

-Punitive damages are intended to punish a drunk driver for their negligent conduct and hopefully deter them from repeating the behavior in the future.
+Punitive damages are intended to punish drunk drivers for their negligent conduct and hopefully deter them from repeating the behavior in the future.
 Drunk driving, street racing, and fleeing the scene of an accident are just a few situations where most states will allow you to seek punitive damages against the at-fault driver.

 Contact Gary Martin Hays & Associates for Help